Mortgage support

 Mortgage arrears means falling behind with your mortgage repayments.

 If you miss a payment, you will be in mortgage arrears.
 Normally, the lender will write to you within 15 days, but you’ll likely be told the payment hasn’t been made by your bank.
-They have to consider any request you make to change how you pay your mortgage if you cannot meet repayments.
+The lender has to consider any request you make to change how you pay your mortgage if you cannot meet repayments.

 Can I overpay on my mortgage?